formulaicgame/fmc/README.md

 | `e`                | inventory                                                                   |

 # Licensing
-You can find the licenses in the respective directories
+You can find the license in the directories by the same name

 client - AGPL\
 fmc    - LGPL